DanieleCucurachi/daniele-cucurachi.github.io/content/project/external-project/index.md

 ---
-title: Simulation & Design of Superconducting Quantum Processing Units
+title: Simulation & Design of Superconducting QPUs
 summary: |+
-     During my internship at [IQM Quantum Computers](https://www.meetiqm.com/), as part of the DAS Team (Design and Simulation Team), I worked on the development of software tools for automating the simulation and design of superconducting quantum circuits.
+     During my internship at [IQM Quantum Computers](https://www.meetiqm.com/), as part of the DAS Team (Design and Simulation Team), I worked on the development of software tools for automating the simulation and design of superconducting Quantum Processing Units (QPUs)

-     **Supervisors:** Alessandro Landra, Caspar Ockeloen-Korppi.
+     **Supervisors:** Dr. Alessandro Landra, Dr. Caspar Ockeloen-Korppi
 tags:
   - Quantum Computing
 date: '2022-08-01T00:00:00Z'